Experience the vitality and global breadth of contemporary African diaspora communities.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

-You will then travel to Dakar, Senegal’s vibrant capital, where you will gain a stronger understanding of the Murid community while studying Murid and Senegalese history, society, and culture.
 From Dakar, you’ll travel to Touba, the holy city of Muridism at the heart of the Murid movement.
 Touba is the burying place of Muridism’s founder, Cheikh Amadou Bamba, and home to one of Africa’s largest mosques, the Great Mosque of Touba.
 You’ll also visit the Institut Fondamental d'Afrique Noire at Cheikh Anta Diop University, the Murid center Hizbut-Tarqiyyah, the International Institute for Studies and Research on Muridism, and other important cultural and religious sites.

 Italy: Turin, Bergamo, and Pontevico

-After Italy, you’ll travel to Toulouse, France, where you will learn from Murid entrepreneurs and African scholars the history of Murid migration, their motivations for choosing France as a destination for migration, and how they negotiate their double French and Senegalese identity.
+After Italy, you’ll travel to Marseille, France, where you will learn from Murid entrepreneurs and African scholars the history of Murid migration, their motivations for choosing France as a destination for migration, and how they negotiate their double French and Senegalese identity.

 Faculty and Staff